MohdNishan/nuxt-client/docs/services/ZOO-Project-Full-Documentation.rst

 Conclusion
 ----------
 Following the above steps should set up the Nuxt-based UI for ZOO-Project successfully.
-The instructions combine Gérald's original guide with practical troubleshooting encountered during setup.
+The instructions combine the original setup process with practical troubleshooting encountered during installation.